OfficeDev/office-js-docs-pr/docs/outlook/turn-exchange-tokens-on-off.md

 ---
-title: Turn legacy Outlook Online tokens on or off
+title: Turn legacy Exchange Online tokens on or off
-description: Turn legacy Outlook Online tokens on or off ms.service: microsoft-365 ms.subservice: add-ins ms.topic: how-to ms.date: 11/26/2024
+description: Turn legacy Exchange Online tokens on or off ms.service: microsoft-365 ms.subservice: add-ins ms.topic: how-to ms.date: 11/26/2024
 ---

-# Turn legacy Outlook Online tokens on or off
+# Turn legacy Exchange Online tokens on or off

 Legacy Exchange Online tokens are deprecated and will begin being turned off across Microsoft 365 tenants in February 2025.
 If you are a developer migrating your Outlook add-in from legacy tokens to Entra ID tokens and nested app authentication, you'll need to test updates to your add-in.
 You can use the Exchange Online PowerShell cmdlets to turn legacy Exchange Online tokens on or off.
 Turn off legacy tokens in a test tenant to confirm that your updated Outlook add-in is working correctly.